 The Gardens at Killruddery House are spectacular when in bloom.
 Though they were created by the 3rd & 6th Earls of Meath, the formal layout was designed by the French Gardener, Bonet, in 1682.

 Bonet had been a disciple of Andre Leon Norte who created the gardens at the Palace of Versailles.
-This was one of my favorite areas.
+This was one of my favorite stops.

 The gardens by the pond would be perfect for a family photoshoot.
 Catch the reflection in the lake for fun Instagram shots.